Xeronaus/Cedaruke/README.md

-# Cetadustry
+# Cedaruke
-Welcome to Cetadustry, a Mindustry Java mod about conquering the planets of Cetadustry.
+Welcome to Cedaruke, a Mindustry Java mod about conquering the planets of Cedaruke.
+Build!

-Currently, there are only 2 planets.

 # Explanation
-Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
+Cedaruke is a Mindustry Java mod about conquering the planets of Cetadustry.
 Cetadustry aims to bring interesting and unique features, mechanics, and contents to Mindustry.
 Starting from basic planets to a magnificent super planet.
 It has many things to explore and discover.

-If you would like to know more about the planets, please visit their perspective repository.
-There's should be an explanation there.
+### Planets
+The mod added three new planets: Georathe, Crajuras, and Kyrapure

 # Download
 There's 3 ways to download it.
 You can do any of the following: